I'm a Tennessee-based freelance writer with a passion for true crime, a thirst for knowledge, and an obsession with lists.

-Twigs, raffia, and hot glue is all you need to make these very simple twig star ornaments.
-They're simply enough you can do this as a project with the kids.
+Twigs, raffia, and hot glue are all you need to make these very simple twig star ornaments.
+They're simple enough that you can do this as a project with the kids.

 19. Fabric Angels

-These adorable angle ornaments are so precious and perfect for a rustic theme Christmas tree.
-The best part however is the ease of this project.
+These adorable angel ornaments are so precious and perfect for a rustic theme Christmas tree.
+The best part, however, is the ease of this project.

 Fill a balloon with air to your desired ornament size.
-Wrap with string then cover with thick layer of glue.
-Allow it to dry for a few hours then pop the balloon and remove.
-Add fishing line or ribbon as hanger and add it to your tree.
+Wrap with string, then cover with a thick layer of glue.
+Allow it to dry for a few hours, then pop the balloon and remove it.
+Add fishing line or ribbon as a hanger and add it to your tree.

 21. Popsicle Sled